Wedding Banquet Hall

 “Again he sent out other slaves saying, ‘Tell those who have been invited, “Behold, I have prepared my dinner; my oxen and my fattened livestock are all butchered and everything is ready; come to the wedding feast.”’
 But they paid no attention and went their way, one to his own farm, another to his business, and the rest seized his slaves and mistreated them and killed them.”
 Matthew 22:4-6 (NASB)

 But the guests ignored the servants’ invitation again.
 None of them were interested in attending the wedding feast.
 Two guests left immediately.
 One went to his farm, and another went to his place of business.
-But the rest of the guests remained and killed the slaves who reminded them of the invitation.
+But the rest of the guests remained and killed the slaves who had reminded them of the invitation.

 This symbolizes from a human perspective how God calls men, women, and children to believe in Christ.
 Romans 10:14-17 describes the process.